opendocsg/slw-judgments-backfill/2009_SGHC_172/report.md

 **_The law_**

-44     In Singapore the common law on occupier’s liability applies and the duty of care owed by an occupier (the second defendant) to the invitee (the plaintiff) is set out in _Industrial Commercial Bank v Tan Swa Eng and another appeal_ [1995] 2 SLR 716 which in turn is derived from the English position spelt out by Willes J in _Indermaur v Dames_ (1866) LR 1 CP 274 and which is as follows:
+44     In Singapore the common law on occupier’s liability applies and the duty of care owed by an occupier (the second defendant) to the invitee (the plaintiff) is set out in _Industrial Commercial Bank v Tan Swa Eng and another appeal_ <span class="citation">[1995] 2 SLR 716</span> which in turn is derived from the English position spelt out by Willes J in _Indermaur v Dames_ (1866) LR 1 CP 274 and which is as follows:

  And with respect to such a visitor [invitee] at least, we consider it is settled law, that he, using reasonable care on his part for his own safety, is entitled to expect that the occupier shall on his part use reasonable care to prevent damage from unusual danger which he knows or ought to know; and that, where there is evidence of neglect, the question whether such reasonable care has been taken, by notice, lighting, guarding or otherwise, and whether there was contributory negligence in the sufferer, must be determined by a jury as a matter of fact.